 - Film and television activities such as:

-- The development or production of narrative shorts or features, pilots for television series, mainstream animation e.g. conventional character-based narrative cartoons
+- The development or production of narrative shorts or features, pilots for television series, web series, mainstream animation e.g. conventional character-based narrative cartoons

 - Documentaries, including documentaries on the arts

 - Screenwriting activities or script development for film and television

 - Education activities, or activities where members of the public take part, where the main or only art form being used is film or digital, unless it’s in support of an artist’s work

 - Film festivals, unless they support works created by practicing artists.

 You will make your application ineligible if you:

 - do not adhere to support material limits and format requirements

 - do not adhere to budget requirements including requesting more than 80% of your project cost